Mount Eliza Escarpment Project

 The risk to our Western Australian Botanic Garden, natural landscape features across Kings Park and to the safety of visitors is real if we don't take action.

-The Mounts Bay Road location of the trees identified with PSHB is in close proximity to the Western Australian Botanic Garden and the many rare and endangered flora protected in its collection.
+The Mount Eliza escarpment location of the trees identified with PSHB is in close proximity to Kings Park Bushland and the Western Australian Botanic Garden, including the many rare and endangered flora protected in its collection.

 The progression of the infestation also poses a future risk to visitors from dead and dying branches if the infested trees are not removed promptly.